kristenkwong/website-2019/_experiences/netgear_2017W.md

 dates: January - August 2017
 title: Netgear
 startdate: 2017-01-02
-tagline: integrated an Arduino into testing framework for a previously manual process,
+tagline: integrated an Arduino into a testing framework for a previously manual process,
 banner: /assets/images/experience/netgear.JPG
 subtitle:
 description: I did my first 8-month coop at Netgear as a Software Test Engineer, where I worked on building the testing framework for an upcoming project.